TheLazyTomcat/TelemetryLibrary/readme.txt

 ./API Headers/Original source

   This folder contains original SDK sources which have their own license.
-See individual subdirectories for information about actual license.
+See individual archives for information about actual license.

 ./Telemetry Library/Documentation